tofuness/eex/README.md

 ## ..eex?

-eex is a growing collection of creative pieces built using web technologies such as Canvas.
+eex is a growing collection of creative code experiments built using web technologies such as Canvas.
 I will try my best to regularly add new *eexperiments* to the repo and keep things interesting.
 Looking forward to learning lots of awesome things this year :goat:

  Go ahead and visit the [project site](http://tofuness.github.io/eex/) if you haven't!